Xqhare/Mawu/README.md

 However, the same row of `aaa,bbb` would result in a `MawuValue` of `[aaa][bbb][Mawu::None]` in the case where the first row is `aaa,bbb,ccc`, or as many `Mawu::None` values as there are columns in the first row.

 ### Handling of malformed CSV files
-A CSV file can be malformed in a multitude of ways, especially with all the different implementations floating around, and Mewa adhering to a strict subset of them.
+A CSV file can be malformed in a multitude of ways, especially with all the different implementations floating around, and Mawu adhering to a strict subset of them.

 To be able to handle a malformed CSV file, some assumptions have to be made about it by Mawu, and they very well might be wrong.
 So while Mawu does handle some malformed CSV files, it is not recommended to do so, and if you choose to do so, to take the utmost care when handling the result of any parsing.